OpenDreamKit/OpenDreamKit.github.io/_posts/2015-09-02-KickoffMeeting.md

 OpenDreamKit Kickoff meeting
 ============================

-        Université Paris Sud
+        Orsay, Université Paris Sud
         September 2nd - 5th of 2015

-The objectives of this meeting is to get the OpenDreamKit's participants to know each other and have an overview of the project, as well as to start some of the collaborative tasks through brainstorms and coding sprints.
+The objectives of this meeting is to get the OpenDreamKit's participants to know each other and have an overview of the project, and well as to start some of the collaborative tasks through brainstorms and coding sprints.

 External participants wanting to know more about the project or would